TN Visa for Canadians Our TN Visa Lawyer Experience Can Help You Successfully Obtain Your TN Visa.

 TN & Immigrant Intent Tip

 Unlike the H1b visa or L-1 visa, the TN status does NOT allow for immigrant intent.
-This means that when you are applying for the TN or seeking to enter the U.S. in the TN status, you cannot have the intent to immigrate to the U.S. and remain permanently.
+This means that when you are applying for the TN or seeking to enter the United States in the TN status, you cannot have the intent to immigrate to the United States and remain permanently.
 However, there are certain ways to navigate this aspect of the TN.
 It is highly important for you understand this concept and discuss the matter in detail with your TN attorney as it can arise when seeking a green card through employment or through the marriage green card process.

 Change of status to TN

-If you are already in the U.S. in another valid nonimmigrant status, such as the H-1B, L-1, O-1, or F-1, you can apply in the US to change your status to the TN status through a change of status application with the Vermont Service Center.
+If you are already in the United States in another valid nonimmigrant status, such as the H-1B, L-1, O-1, or F-1, you can apply in the United States to change your status to the TN status through a change of status application with the Vermont Service Center.
 You can also just go to a port-of-entry and apply for a TN.

 TN Border Tip